neshoj/safaricom-daraja-nodejs/README.md

       ```

-      ###### Merchant End point registration ######
+   ###### Merchant End Point Registration ######

    To ensure you receive transactions on your merchant site.
-You have to register the end points to receive validation and confirmation
+You have to register the end points to receive validation
-      request.
+    and confirmation request.

    Send a POST request to the service end point `http://localhost:3000/c2b/register/merchant`

    **Sample Merchant End Point Registration Request**

       ```
         {